Billy Beer (footballer)

-William John Beer (4 January 1879 – March 1941) was an English professional footballer who played as a wing half for Sheffield United and Small Heath (renamed Birmingham in 1905).
+William John Beer (4 January 1879 in Skinningrove, Yorkshire – 21 June 1958 in Nottingham) was an English professional footballer who played as a wing half for Sheffield United and Small Heath (renamed Birmingham in 1905).

 Playing career

 He made over 100 appearances for Sheffield United and scored the third goal in their 4–1 defeat of Derby County in the 1899 FA Cup Final.
 Beer moved to Small Heath in January 1902 and the following season helped them to promotion back to the First Division.
-Later in his Birmingham career he played some games at centre-forward, which combined with his prowess at penalty-taking made him the club's joint leading scorer in the 1908–09 season.
+Later in his Birmingham career, he played some games at centre-forward, which combined with his prowess at penalty-taking made him the club's joint leading scorer in the 1908–09 season.

 Later career

 He retired from football at the end of the next season, and emigrated to Australia where he became a sheep-farmer.

 Returning to England in 1920, he became Birmingham's manager in 1923, taking charge of the team for four years in the First Division.

 He was also a talented musician.